azadbolour/eagerwords.com/README.md

 period of inactivity.
 In both cases, the game is saved for a logged-in user and can be resumed at a later time.

-The current 0.5.0 implementation is incomplete.
-The roadmap plan is completion and public deployment by June 2020.

 Please note that in the current incomplete version, some documentation may be lagging behind the code base.